-The Deployment Share must be accessible on the network, so create a folder and share it or enter in a share path to an existing share.
+The Deployment Share must be accessible on the network, so create a folder and share it.
+You may also enter in a share path to an existing share.

 Set the options.
 If any options are selected, you will be prompted to enter in the value when needed.

 The Deployment Share resources will now be created.